-Course O Course Outcomes: On compl On completion of this course, the student will be able to : CO-1 Understand the concept of intellectual property rights.
+Course Outcomes : On compl etion of this course, the student will be able to : CO-1 Understand the concept of intellectual property rights.
 CO-2 Develop proficiency in trademarks and acquisition of trade mark rights.
 CO-3 Understand the skill of acquiring the copy rights, ownership rights and transfer.
 CO-4 Able to protect trade secrets, liability for misappropriations of trade secrets.
 CO-5 Apply the patents and demonstration of case studies.